 Using leftover risotto

 Why not make Arancini with any leftover risotto.
-Arabcini are little balls of risotto rice that are rolled in breadcrumbs and deep fried in oil.
-They are a very trtaditional Italian treat and often served with drinks.
+Arancini are little balls of risotto rice that are rolled in breadcrumbs and deep-fried in oil.
+They are a very traditional Italian treat and often served with drinks.

 Check out my recipe for how to make arancini in my Fish and chorizo risotto and Arancini post.